-During the feedback session, it was apparent that few people in society are aware of neurodivergent individuals.
-‘Ableism’, a phenomenon which dictates that high-functioning neurodivergent individuals perform on par with typical individuals, was not widely known among the audience at the webinar.
+During the feedback session, it was apparent that few people in society are aware of neurodiverse individuals.
+‘Ableism’, a phenomenon which dictates that high-functioning neurodiverse individuals perform on par with typical individuals, was not widely known among the audience at the webinar.

 The overall response from the webinar participants was encouraging: some said they had gained new knowledge about neurodiversity and the people who are dealing with it daily.
 They also expressed their willingness to reach out more to such individuals in the future.
 Although the forum lasted less than two hours, it left an impression on the audience.

-The reality of the disabled and neurodivergent community still looks grim, with low employment, constant discrimination in the workforce, and society generally still refusing to acknowledge their needs.
+The reality of the disabled and neurodiverse community still looks grim, with low employment, constant discrimination in the workforce, and society generally still refusing to acknowledge their needs.

-Disabled and neurodivergent individuals are just like us: they only want to be treated the same way as their fellow human beings.
+Disabled and neurodiverse individuals are just like us: they only want to be treated the same way as their fellow human beings.

 But times are a-changing, tides are shifting and the voices of the disabled and neurodiverse individuals will only get louder as they reclaim their rights as fully fledged deserving members of the Malaysian community.